-Multiple sclerosis (MS) is a neurological disease of the central nervous system that affects millions of people worldwide.
-While it is increasingly recognized that MS occurs in a range of racial and ethnic groups, research on MS has largely focused on Caucasian populations.
-There is a lack of information about outcomes of MS and health behaviors across diverse racial and ethnic samples.
-The Race, Ethnicity and Active Lifestyle in Multiple Sclerosis (REAL MS) project aims to address this gap in knowledge by examining physical fitness/function, cognitive function, symptoms, quality of life, physical activity and diet in adults with MS as a function of race and ethnicity.
+Multiple sclerosis (MS) is a neurological condition affecting millions globally.
+Although MS impacts individuals across various racial and ethnic backgrounds, research has predominantly centered on Caucasian populations, resulting in a knowledge gap regarding MS outcomes and health behaviors in diverse groups.
+The Race, Ethnicity, and Active Lifestyle in Multiple Sclerosis (REAL MS) project seeks to bridge this gap by investigating physical fitness, cognitive function, symptoms, quality of life, physical activity, and diet among adults with MS across different racial and ethnic communities.

 map of the United States with all states highlighted